 * The difference between CBT and DBT is that DBT focuses more on relationships.
 Relationships trigger the most intense emotions.
 AND, relationships are also typically most impacted by displays of intense emotion!

-The MCCC Way of Dialectical Behavior Therapy in Rockville, MD
+The MCCC Way of Dialectical Behavior Therapy

 - Distress Tolerance